home-assistant/home-assistant.io/source/_components/sensor.filter.markdown

 This filter is relevant when you have a sensor which produces states at a very high-rate, which you might want to throttle down for storing or visualization purposes.

-### {% linkable_title Time SMA %}
+### {% linkable_title Time Simple Moving Average %}

-The Time SMA filter (`time_sma`) is based on the paper [Algorithms for Unevenly Spaced Time Series: Moving Averages and Other Rolling Operators](http://www.eckner.com/papers/Algorithms%20for%20Unevenly%20Spaced%20Time%20Series.pdf) by Andreas Eckner.
+The Time SMA filter (`time_simple_moving_average`) is based on the paper [Algorithms for Unevenly Spaced Time Series: Moving Averages and Other Rolling Operators](http://www.eckner.com/papers/Algorithms%20for%20Unevenly%20Spaced%20Time%20Series.pdf) by Andreas Eckner.

-The paper defines three versions of the Simple Moving Average (SMA): *last*, *next* and *linear*.
+The paper defines three types/versions of the Simple Moving Average (SMA): *last*, *next* and *linear*.
 Currently only *last* is implemented.

 Theta, as described on the paper, is the `window_size` parameter, and can be descriped using time notation (e.g. 00:05 for a five minutes time window).